jasonlewis/basset/README.md

 The above will do the exact same thing.
 Personally it's easier to just end the route with the appropriate extension.
 Of course for JavaScript files you'd just use **.js** instead.

-Route based loading will always combine files into a single file and return it.
-Depending on your configuration it will also compress.
-However you can manually compress certain assets by calling the **Basset::compress()** method during your method chain.

-    return Basset::add('template', 'template.css')->compress();

 Rendering the files is easy.
 In the head of your document just use Laravel's HTML class to load your asset: